kaminiwalunj/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ```
 [Activity
-    Text = What is your city?
+    Text = Enter your city.
-    SuggestedActions = Cancel

 ]
 ```